 Last night, for the first time in years, I went on Facebook awaiting a very exciting new experience for the Philippine fashion industry.
 Rajo Laurel, one of the Philippines’ biggest fashion designers staged his first online fashion show.
-I was there waiting in anticipation on the same Facebook page the elites and celebrities he dressed are viewing.
-The digital stage equalized people.
-Well, Somehow.
-Until you look at the stories in their social accounts and you see the after zoom party held and you’re still not invited.
+I was there waiting in anticipation on the same Facebook page the Philippines elites and celebrities he dressed were also viewing.
+This digital stage equalized people.
+Well, somehow.
+Until you look at the stories in their individual social accounts and you see the Zoom after party held after the live streaming of the show and you’re still not invited.
 Okay, about 1k plus, plus of us.

-Nonetheless, it felt like, for the first time, I sat front row at probably one of the quickest fashion shows I’ve ever been.
+Nonetheless, it felt like, for the first time, I sat front row at probably a fashion shows I would have never seen if it was live and in person.
 A fashion show I can rewatch over and over again.
 Now, as a fashion design student at the time of Covid-19, we plan our collections day-by-day, questioning what the next few months will present.
 Normally, at this time, so close to the end of the first semester, we’d be thinking about the final year fashion show.
 Yet we’re continually faced with I-don’t-knows and still-waiting-for-University-decisions before we can lockdown on any idea.

 Of course, the majority of the class would rather have a physical fashion show in a room clad with family members, friends, and industry people, plus, models, students, and University staff volunteers.
 I mean, when would we ever have a chance to do it.
 It could possibly be our once in a lifetime experience.
 Who knows if our future involves fashion shows.
-However, as the rumors circulate (okay, maybe not rumors but a possible option, just in case?) that a virtual fashion show is in our fourth-year future, we wonder, how is it possible?
-I am always up for the challenge of something new, especially if it involves the computer and the Internet.
+However, as the rumors circulate (okay, maybe not rumors but a possible option, just in case) that a virtual fashion show is in our fourth-year future, we wonder, how is it possible?
+I am always up for the challenge of something new, especially if it involves the digital world.
 But even I wonder, how?

 This year, Shanghai staged its fashion week virtually.
 Unfortunately, Shanghai Fashion Week online had finished before I even knew it was a thing.
 I only heard about it during a webinar on the Future of Fashion Show via Vogue Global Conversation early this month.
 The idea of a virtual fashion show caught my interest.
 The conversation, on the other hand, felt somewhat adamant about the change of show space.
 Or at least, not fully willing to let go of the old.
 Fashion, as always, is open to the possibilities of change.
 While there is a common agreement amongst the speakers that a stimulating experience in being part of the community of the brand is still important (and simply nice to have), the possibility and the chance to do something online is not looked down upon, and even inviting.
 One speaker noticed that having access to the shows online brought in thousands more viewers compared to the 600 invited and ticketed guests in the physical show, allowing for a wider range of customers.